ppy/osu-wiki/wiki/Tournaments/OMMT/4/en.md

 ### General rules

 1. This tournament is a is a 1v1, Team Size 2, double-elimination tournament, played with Score V2 & Team VS enforced.
-2. This tournament will use a Ban & Protect system, details regarding this topic is explained further in [Protecting & Banning](#protecting--banning) section.
+2. This tournament will use a Ban & Protect system, details regarding this topic is explained further in [Protecting and Banning](#protecting-and-banning) section.
 3. A pool-based gimmick is implemented, with certain map(s) getting altered every pool.
 4. Teams must be below the average pp cap of 12,000pp in osu!mania 4K after Badged Weighted Seeding (BWS) the moment registration concludes to be allowed to participate in this tournament.
 5. Badged Weighted Seeding (BWS) is in effect for this tournament, and the formula is as following: `pp * (2 - rank ** (0.9937 ** (badges ** 1.75) - 1))`.